What to pack for Morocco – a packing list for women

 I hardly saw any Moroccan women wearing high heels, so I’d advise to leave them at home.
 However, if you can’t tear yourself away from your heels, bring a pair of wedges instead.
 They’re far comfier and stylish at the same time.

 Driving through the Atlas Mountains and nearing Ait Benhaddou, I hardly saw any females, let alone tourists.
 The only females I did see were covered top to toe in traditional Muslim dress.
-Needless to say, I preferred to cover my arms when travelling in this area.
+Needless to say, I preferred to cover my arms when traveling in this area.

 “The ultra-touristy city of Marrakech is one place in the country where you can dress more accordingly to western style”